tanaya2026/207-course-notes/00-introduction-to-git.md

 One caveat to this workflow: if there are changes in the master repository that you don't have yet in your local version, you'll need to **pull** these revisions.

+**The git status command displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.**

 ### 0.3.2.
 Pulling new revisions
 As you work with a repository, you'll likely need to copy over any changes into your local repository.
 To do this, you can use a simple `git pull` command.